Professional Birth Support

 Doula care with Metropolitan Birth Support includes

-- 1 - 2 prenatal visits to get to know one another and your desires for birth
+- Up to 2 prenatal visits to get to know one another and your desires for birth

 - Birth planning